develCuy/community-hub/src/docs/useful-tools/debugging.md

 ---

 ::: tip EVM Equivalence
-As Optimism is [EVM Equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), most debugging tools work out of the box with Optimism.
+As Rollux is EVM Equivalent, most debugging tools work out of the box with Rollux.
 :::

 ## Tenderly

-[Tenderly](https://tenderly.co/) lets you inspect any transaction execution on the Optimism mainnet.
+[Tenderly](https://tenderly.co/) lets you inspect any transaction execution on Rollux.
 You can inspect the state of your verified contract in any step of the transactions execution, as well as step into or over function calls.

-## Etherscan

-[Etherscan](https://explorer.optimism.io) allows you to see events as well as revert messages for transactions that have been mined on Optimism (mainnet) as well as [Optimism Goerli (testnet)](https://goerli-explorer.optimism.io).
-You can see more information about all the L2 features Etherscan offers on our [Explorers page](./explorers.md#etherscan).

 ## Blockscout

-[Blockscout](https://blockscout.com/optimism/goerli/) allows you to see events on our Goerli testnet.
+[Blockscout](/docs/useful-tools/explorers/#blockscout) allows you to see events on the Rollux networks and the Syscoin NEVM L1 networks.

 ## Know other good tools?

-Reach out to us in our [Discord](https://discord-gateway.optimism.io) or [make a PR](https://github.com/ethereum-optimism/community-hub/pulls).
+Reach out to us in our [Discord](https://discord.gg/rollux) or [make a PR](https://github.com/syscoin/community-hub/pulls).
-We'd love your help in expanding the tools available to build Optimistically.
+We'd love your help in expanding the tools available to builders.